AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 There is the same data with Y axis label width set to 70 pixels, which results in synced left border:

-{sample}AGST\_Labels\_Formatting\_07{sample}
+{sample}AGST\_Labels\_Formatting\_09{sample}

-Please note that width resriction can lead to wrapping the labels' content, so the label text might not fit the custom width.
+Please note that width restriction can lead to wrapping the labels' content, so the label text might not fit the custom width.

 <a name="x-axis-labels-wrapping-width"/>
 ## X-Axis Labels: Fixed Width and Text Wrapping